jaakkopy/a-terminal-emulator/README.md

-A simple terminal emulator made for a Linux environment made with Xlib.
+A simple terminal emulator made with Xlib.